auth0/docs/articles/videos/get-started/02-provision-user-stores.md

 <details>
   <summary>Applications</summary>

-  The applications tab show us a list of applications that are currently using this database connection.
+  The **Applications** tab show us a list of applications that are currently using this database connection.
 Enabling or disabling an apps ability to use this connection is as simple a flipping a switch.
 </details>

 <details>
   <summary>Try connection</summary>

-  Finally, the try connection tab will allow us to try out the database connection in a special test application configured just for this connection.
+  Finally, the **Try Connection** tab will allow us to try out the database connection in a special test application configured just for this connection.

   Using this test application, we can verify all of our settings work as expected.
 Successfully authenticating will take us to a success page showing the user profile data that will be provided to applications using this database connection.